 Luckily for wealthy tourists, the king’s chef got permission to turn the elaborate, neo-Manueline embellished building into a posh hotel which continues to provide luxury accommodation over 100 years later.

-If the hotel’s restaurant is out of your price range, it’s best to come prepared with a picnic and find a shady spot at one of the many picnic tables dotted around the forest.
-Failing that, you may have to make do with an ice-cream from the kiosk.
+If the hotel’s restaurant is out of your price range, you could come prepared with a picnic and find a shady spot at one of the many picnic tables dotted around the forest.
+There is also a café next to the information centre for snacks and refreshments.

-Long before tourism started, an order of barefoot Carmelite monks took over the management of the forest from the Benedictine monks in 1628 and promptly built a wall around it, constructed a monastery and set about conserving and propagating the flora.
+Long before tourism brought people to Buçaco, an order of barefoot Carmelite monks took over the management of the forest from the Benedictine monks in 1628.
+They promptly built a wall around it, constructed a monastery and set about conserving and propagating the flora.

 While this work was going on, two papal decrees were issued; women were banned from the forest so the monks would not be distracted and anyone daring to cut down a tree was to be excommunicated.